Binhe-Jia/AI-assisted-Assignment/README.md

 ## Testing Framework

 This program includes unit tests using the JUnit testing framework.
-The tests cover important methods within the `BlackjackGame` and `CardUtils` classes.
-To run the tests, ensure you have JUnit set up in your development environment and run the test classes.

 ## Code Smells and SOLID